-The SBA 8(a) Business Development Program offers a unique and valuable opportunity for small businesses.
+The SBA 8(a) Business Development program offers a unique and valuable opportunity for small businesses in the U.S.

-Attractive benefits of the program include reduced competition for government contracts—including access to sole-source contracts— and entry into the Mentor-Protégé Program.
+Benefits of the program include reduced competition for government contracts — including access to sole-source contracts — and entry into the All Small Mentor-Protégé program.

 What Is the SBA 8(a) Business Development Program?

-The 8(a) Business Development Program is an initiative by the Small Business Administration (SBA) to assist socially– and economically-challenged owners and entities in winning government contracts.
+The 8(a) Business Development program is an initiative by the Small Business Administration (SBA) to assist socially and economically challenged small business owners win government contracts.
 Eligible candidates include business owners with certain racial, ethnic, gender and military-service backgrounds.

 How big of an opportunity does this present to small business owners?
-Consider these numbers: In FY2017, 3,421 8(a) firms were awarded more than $27.1 billion in federal contracts.
+For 2017, 3,421 8(a) businesses were awarded more than $27.1 billion in federal contracts.

 Who Qualifies for SBA 8(a) Certification?

-- Qualify as a small business under government criteria.
-Check your status here
+- Qualify as a small business under SBA criteria

 - Not be a former participant in the SBA 8(a) program

-- Be at least 51 percent owned by economically- and socially-disadvantaged U.S. citizens.
+- Be at least 51% owned by economically and socially disadvantaged U.S. citizens.

-- Not have average personal adjusted gross income exceeding $250,000 over 3 years
+- Not be owned by someone with an average personal adjusted gross income exceeding $250,000 over the previous 3 years

 - Not have personal assets exceeding $4 million

-- Be an active owner, controlling daily operations and long-term business decisions
+- Have an active owner controlling daily operations and long-term business decisions

 - Ensure all principals of the business demonstrate good character